Dataforge: Agentic Platform for Autonomous Data Engineering: Introduction

 \section{Introduction}

-Modern AI applications increasingly rely on AI-ready data—data that are clean, consistent, and semantically aligned with model objectives.
+Modern AI applications increasingly rely on AI-ready data that are clean, consistent, and semantically aligned with the objectives of the model.
 In fields such as materials discovery, molecular design, and climate modeling, AI-ready data determine whether models can achieve reliable prediction, efficient training, and meaningful scientific insight~\cite{yu2025ai}.
-Yet, transforming raw data into such AI-ready form remains a persistent challenge.
+However, transforming raw data into such an AI-ready form remains a persistent challenge~\cite{wang2025towards,ying2025survey}.
 Raw datasets are often heterogeneous, incomplete, and noisy, collected from instruments or repositories with inconsistent formats and semantics.
 Converting them into usable inputs requires extensive cleaning, normalization, and feature transformation, which are still largely manual, error-prone, and dependent on domain expertise.
-This growing mismatch between the rapid progress of AI models and the slow, fragmented process of data preparation exposes a fundamental data engineering gap that increasingly limits the scalability and reliability of AI applications.
+This growing mismatch between the rapid progress of AI models and the slow and fragmented data preparation process exposes a fundamental data engineering gap that increasingly limits the scalability and reliability of AI applications.

 The rapid progress of large language models (LLMs) has opened a new path toward autonomous data engineering.
-LLMs not only capture extensive domain knowledge from large-scale text corpora but also exhibit emerging abilities to interpret data schemas, infer transformation logic, and generate executable operations—tasks traditionally reserved for human experts.
+LLMs not only capture extensive domain knowledge from large-scale text corpora but also exhibit emerging abilities to interpret data schemas, infer transformation logic, and generate executable operations—tasks traditionally reserved for human experts~\cite{xie2025text}.
 Although many recent works have explored using LLMs for data-centric tasks such as LLM-based feature engineering and transformation~\cite{han2024large,hollmann2023large,horn2019autofeat,zhang2023openfe,gong2025evolutionary}, they remain limited in several aspects: (1) \textbf{Lack of full automation:} Most approaches still require user intervention, manual code review, or step-by-step prompting to complete a data pipeline.
 (2) \textbf{Limited reliability:} LLMs may generate invalid or unsafe operations without schema verification or grounding checks, leading to broken workflows.
 (3) \textbf{Expert dependency:} Many systems assume the user understands LLM prompts, data schemas, or tool APIs, which prevents non-expert adoption.